firmai/datagene/README.md

 # Distance Recipes

 A range of distance measures have been developed to calculate differences between 1D, 2D, and 3D arrays.
 A few of these methods are novel and new to academia, and would require some benchmarking in the future, they have been signed (NV).
+In the future, this package would be branched out to look into privacy measurements too.

 Model (Mixed)
 ------------